dmurraystoker/dmurraystoker.github.io/_pages/teaching.md

 <br/>

 ![](../assets/images/youth_biodiversity_workshop.JPG){: .align-left}
-*Discussing urban biodiversity and how to get into science with local high school students in Toronto for the Youth for Biodiversity Workshop (Nov 2023).*
+*Discussing urban biodiversity and how to get into science with local high school students in Toronto for the Youth for Biodiversity Workshop (Nov 2023).
+I am with my friends and lab mates Nehal Naik (my right) and Ella Martin (my left).*

 <br/>